Samantha Pankey: Early career

 Pankey attended Buckingham County High School and played basketball, softball and volleyball.
-She went to East Carolina University where she did a double major in English/Creative writing and Communication/Journalism.
+She played basketball at East Carolina University where she did a double major in English/Creative writing and Communication/Journalism.
 She began her rugby career in 2009 after a friend introduced her to the sport.

 She currently plays for the San Diego Surfers and previously played for the James River R.F.C, the Washington Furies and the Scion Sirens.